 The trend was clearly positive by this point.
 Supervisors who had previously embraced a traditional and autocratic style began to get praise and reinforcement for activities such as coaching that once made them uncomfortable.

 We were on the right track.
-Our 2008 engagement survey showed that the proportion of employees who were engaged or somewhat engaged in their work had increased 9 percentage points from the previous year.
+Our employee engagement survey showed that the proportion of employees who were engaged or somewhat engaged in their work had increased 9 percentage points from the previous year.

-By 2009, we needed to translate the behaviors and improved environment into results.
+We needed to translate the behaviors and improved environment into results.
 Customers were placing demands on the company for the volume and sophistication of our products.
 It was clear that if we did not get broad employee engagement, we could not achieve our goals and satisfy customer demand.
 Likewise, if supervisors did not embrace engagement as a permanent way of doing business, Cobham Sensor Systems could lose credibility with employees and customers.
 As expectations mounted, would we slip back into old ways or embrace inclusion and teamwork?

-First, in keeping with our aviation and aerospace background, each employee filled out a “flight plan,” a description of a skill, job or achievement that he or she would master, exhibit or extend in the coming year that represented a new height.
-For some employees, it was a rotation assignment, certification in a process or participation in the redesign of a work area.
+First, in keeping with our aviation and aerospace background, each employee filled out a “flight plan,” a description of a skill, job, or achievement that he or she would master, exhibit, or extend in the coming year that represented a new height.
+For some employees, it was a rotation assignment, certification in a process, or participation in the redesign of a work area.
 For others, it was taking a leadership role on a committee or analyzing data that they once had only gathered so that they could grasp the meaning behind their work.
 They developed the flight plans in conjunction with managers as the basis of their discussions during the year.

 Once they achieved their goals, they were recognized in weekly ceremonies attended by their supervisor and the area vice president.
 They received wings of achievement, and their pictures and flight plans were placed on a Wall of Fame in the lunchroom.